 It pays to shop around until you find a store that offers discounts that work for your budget.

 Be sure to compare prices at online stores like Chewy.
-If they sold Murphy’s food, I would shop there, because their prices appear to be the best.
-Plus, I like having heavy dog food bags delivered to my front door.
+If they sold Murphy’s food, I would shop there, because I like their prices.
+Plus, I like that they deliver heavy dog food bags to my front door.

 Knowledge is Power

 We dog owners cannot change the way the pet food industry creates and produces our pets’ food.
-It’s for certain that the manufacturers are not going to make mass changes themselves, since it won’t improve their profits.
+It’s for certain that the manufacturers are not going to make mass changes themselves, since their profits won’t improve by doing so.
 We must make sure to understand the industry and how it operates to avoid trouble.

 You now know the truth about the all-powerful dog food industry.
 You know that pet food manufacturers don’t always tell you the truth about their procedures, products, and ingredients.
 And you understand that when shopping for food for your dog, you must be on your A-game.

-Now you have learned that not all commercial dog foods are created equal.
+Now you have learned that not all commercial dog foods provide equal nutrition.
 Many include ingredients that belong in the garbage can, not in the tummies of our pet.
 Take what you have learned here and shop with confidence, knowing that you can choose food to help you keep your dog healthy and happy for years to come